Start of your trajectory

 Introduction for postdocs

 Radboud university medical centre organizes general introduction days for all new employees.
-For the research personnel there are three so-called Radboud Orientation Program for Postdoc days.
+For the research personnel there are four so-called Radboud Orientation Program for Postdoc days.

-Postdocs who started to work at Radboudumc less than six months ago are welcome to participate in one of three introduction days.
+Postdocs who started to work at Radboudumc less than six months ago are welcome to participate in one of four introduction days.

 To inform new postdocs about scientific life at the Radboudumc, including their rights and obligations and the facilities we offer.
 Also, it's an opportunity to meet other postdocs.